gracedorgan/google-vision-test/README.md

 To run locally:
 1. Clone the repository and `cd google-vision-test`
 2. `yarn` & `npm install`
-3. first `yarn dev` the server, then `yarn start` in this repository
+3. `yarn start` in this repository - this is set up to run with the server on heroku.
+Currently it has 5 items in the database to be tested.

 ## Deployment